gdamore/tcell/README.md

 Reasonable attempts have been made to minimize sending data to terminals, avoiding repeated sequences or drawing the same cell on refresh updates.

-Windows still needs some work here, as it can make numerous system calls a bit less efficiently than it could.

 ## Terminfo